UK commercial property boom boosts Land Securities' NAV

 The skyscraper was one of the projects that Land Securities restarted in London after the 2007 financial crisis in a bet that the British capital's office market would face a shortage of space.

-Land Securities, however, said on Tuesday it would not add to its speculative development program that ends in July 2016.
+Land Securities, however, said on Tuesday it would not add to its speculative development programme that ends in July 2016.

-Rival British Land Company Plc (BLND.L) said last week that it expected to spend 378 million pounds ($590 million) on development over the next three years.
+Rival British Land Company Plc (BLND.L) said last week that it expected to spend 378 million pounds on development over the next three years.

 "We're in a position where we don't think we'd be adding new speculative development stuff because we're competing with a crowd of people and that just means that the risk dynamics changes," Chief Executive Robert Noel told Reuters.